Sen-442b/sheets-subordinate/README.md

 - Tasks Pending
   1. Persisting user's credentials/access after Outh2 authentication for more than an hour
   2. Saving dashboard state in the database
-  3. Refactoring code (used unnecessary Context Providers to transfer state ) along with some repetitive code
+  3. Refactoring code as used unnecessary Context Providers to transfer state along with some repetitive code
   4. An attractive User Interface